dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 An important macroscopic consequence of the per-atom and per-molecule energies is the existence of solid matter: substances that resist bending, twisting, squeezing, and stretching.
 These resistance properties are analogous to spring constants.

 However, a spring constant is not the quantity to estimate first, because it is not invariant under simple changes.
 For example, a thick bar resists stretching more than a thin bar does.
 Similarly, a shorter bar resists stretching more than a longer bar does.
-The property independent of the shape or amount of substance—invariant to these changes—is the stiffness or elastic modulus.
+The property independent of the shape or amount of substance — invariant to these changes — is the stiffness or elastic modulus.
 There are several elastic moduli, of which the Young's modulus is the most broadly useful.
 It is defined by stress

 𝑌 =